tiago-gsantos/ist-lp-proj/README.md

-# NAME - Project X
+# LP - Project
-Project X of the NAME course @ IST - 202X/2X
+Project of the Programming Logic course @ IST - 2022/23

 ### Objective
+Create a program in prolog that handles classroom occupation and manages events.